Navigating mortgage options for first-time homebuyers

 • Down payment: What is required for this loan?

 • Interest rate: Is it fixed or variable?
-How is it impacted by my credit score?
-How is it impacted by my down payment?
+How is my credit score impacted?
+How does my down payment affect it?
 How are interest rates trending?

 • Primary mortgage insurance: Unless you put 20% down or qualify for a unique program, you may have to pay mortgage insurance, which protects lenders against buyer defaults.
-How much is the monthly mortgage insurance and when and how does it fall off your payment?
+How much is the monthly mortgage insurance, and when and how does it get removed from your payment?

 Sign up for our newsletter